VarshniR/Covid-Data/README.md

 Here are some of the questions I tried to answer based on the dataset:
 1. Which are the top 5 countries with the highest number of fully vaccinated people?
-2. What are the average total deaths from Covid per country?
-3. What are the totals of covid cases and covid deaths in every country?
-4. How many covid cases and covid deaths were reported between 01-22-2020 and 02-22-2020 per country?
-5. When was the first Covid-19 case reported in Suriname?

 ```
 SELECT country, SUM(fully_vaccinated) AS vaccine_totals
 FROM covid